xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD05_LAB_MANUAL.md

        }
     }
     ```
-4. Create a new Azure function for your new Functions project with the **Http Triger** template.
+4. Create a new Azure function for your new Functions project with the **HttpTrigger** template.

 #### Task 2: Implement an HTTP trigger that invokes the flights booking Azure Web App